About

 As a child, I stumbled onto ghost hunting, almost literally.

-My mother was a bohemian artist.
-Father was a photographer, calligrapher, and political activist.
-So, our dinner guests regularly included artists, museum curators, diplomats, professors, and inventors.
+My mother was a bohemian artist, and my father was a photographer, calligrapher, and political activist.
+So, our dinner guests regularly included artists, diplomats, professors, and inventors.

-My childhood was set in a Town & Country world of travel, parties, and museums.
+My childhood was set in a Town & Country world of travel and museums.
 Winters included rural ski lodges.
 Summers were spent at seaside cottages and luxury hotels.

 Many – perhaps most – of them were lovely, very haunted old sites.